wieserd/creative_writer_cli_project_manager/README.md

 -   **Idea Capture:** Quickly jot down ideas, structured by project type (Novel, Poem, Scientific Article, Scientific Book, Other).
 -   **Project Management:** Organize your ideas and content within dedicated project structures.
 -   **Templates:** Guided input based on predefined templates for different writing types.
--   **Progress Overview:** See what sections are complete and what's still missing at a glance.
+-   **Progress Overview:** See what sections are complete, what's still missing, and the count of items (e.g., characters, plot points) at a glance.
+Includes a total word count for the project.
--   **Export Project:** Export your entire project content to Markdown, JSON, or TXT formats.
+-   **Export Project:** Export your entire project content to Markdown, JSON, TXT, BibTeX, RIS, or Zotero RDF formats.

 ### Enhanced Novel Project Sections